shengqiu/shengqiu.github.io/_posts/2014-09-23-descriptive-analysis.md

 ---

 The average reviews for the 3 groups

+- The food related business receive a lot more of reviews

 <div>
     <a href="https://plot.ly/~FrankQiu/287/" target="_blank" title="" style="display: block; text-align: center;"><img src="https://plot.ly/~FrankQiu/287.png" alt="" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>